 Art Nouveau – curvy and organic forms with flowers and buds the most popular motifs.
 Glass used creatively was a popular design feature, wallpapers with stylized nature, birds, dragonflies, feathers and flowers.

 Eclectic – combing different elements for ranging styles and periods successfully.

 Shaker – simple plain and uncluttered design, handcrafts and natural products.

 Biedermeier – clarity, proportion and restraint in design.

-Victorian – eclectic and cluttered, large furniture and excessive ornaments, button back chairs and dark opressive colors dominated the Victorain style.
+Victorian – eclectic and cluttered, large furniture and excessive ornaments, button back chairs and dark oppressive colors dominated the Victorian style.

 More Design Styles to come….